Autonomy in relation to early childhood education means letting children know that they have control over themselves and the choices that they make.

 Feeling in Control

-- When a child makes his or her own choices, they are problem solving.
+When a child makes his or her own choices, they are problem solving.
 Making meaningful choices is an essential part of their cognitive development, which grows as they think through choices that are presented to them.
+Learn about some activities that also promote preschool cognitive development.

 Encouraging autonomy in early childhood education is essential to a child’s growth and personal confidence.
 As educators and parents provide more independence, children are able to learn from their actions, struggles and successes.
 Here are just a few ways you can start encouraging autonomy in the classroom: